-Barred Sand Bass do not get extremely large.
+Barred Sand Bass does not get extremely large.
 The record is just under 14 lbs. held by a friend of mine, Bob Halal (seen in the picture below.)
-Typically, a 12 inch fish is a pound and a half, and a 4 pound, 15 incher is considered very good sized.
-Like Calico Bass, Sand Bass have a twelve inch minimum size limit.
+Typically, a 12-inch fish is a pound and a half, and a 4-pound, 15 inches is considered very good sized.
+Like Calico Bass, Sand Bass has a twelve-inch minimum size limit.
 This assures any fish taken have had a chance to breed.
-Many you catch in the well fished areas like Huntington Flats will be undersized, so exercise some care when removing them from the water and extracting the hook, to minimize the stress you put on shorts before returning them to the water alive.
+Many you catch in the well-fished areas like Huntington Flats will be undersized, so exercise some care when removing them from the water and extracting the hook, to minimize the stress you put on shorts before returning them to the water alive.

 Barred Sand Bass range from Santa Cruz, in north-central California to Bahia Magdelena in southern Baja California along the Pacific Coast.
 Like Calicos, though the primary range is Point Conception, in Southern California, to Punta Abreojos, in central Baja.
 Some of the best places to fish them are the flats along the Santa Barbara Coast, off Malibu, Santa Monica, Redondo Beach, Huntington Flats, off Camp Pendelton, Mission Bay, and off the Coronado peninsula in the San Diego area.

 Catching Sand Bass